-LEKT TANF Plan October 2022 to September 2025 Page 21 of 26 closed for missing documentation and the family assistance unit reapplies and the documentation is still needed, the documentation must be submitted with the application.
+If a case is closed for missing documentation and the family assistance unit reapplies, the documentation must be submitted with the application.

-Fraud: When the LEKT TANF Program receives valid documentation or evidence of fraud, the case will be reviewed by the Program Manager and then staffed with the Social Services Director.
+Fraud: When the LEKT TANF Program receives valid evidence of fraud, the case will be reviewed by the Program Manager and the Social Services Director.
 The Caseworker and Program Manager will then meet with the client to discuss the allegations and allow for the client to provide additional information.
-If it is determined that fraud has been committed, a written notice will be sent to the client that outlines the fraud and Tribe's actions, which includes an immediate case closure for 12 months and a referral to the LEKT Prosecutor.
+If is the Program determines that the client has committed fraud, the Program will send a written notice to the client that describes the fraud and the actions the Tribe will take, including an immediate case closure for 12 months and a referral to the LEKT Prosecutor.

-Fraudulent misrepresentations include but are not limited to; falsifying work like activity hours, forgery of signatures, failing to report someone leaving the home for more than 15 days, and/or falsifying or failing to report income.
+Fraudulent misrepresentations include but are not limited to: falsifying work-like activity hours; forgery of signatures; failing to report someone leaving the home for more than 15 days; and/or falsifying or failing to report income.

-The LEKT TANF Program shall attempt to recoup the total amount of any benefits received by a family assistance unit through fraudulent misrepresentation through legal action.
-All funds owed to the program will also be entered into the database as an overpayment and will be deducted from future cash grants not to exceed 25% of the cash grant until the debt is paid in full.
+The LEKT TANF Program will attempt to recoup the total amount of any benefits received by a family assistance unit through fraudulent misrepresentation by legal action.
+All funds owed to the program will also be entered into the database as an overpayment and will be deducted from future cash grants not to exceed 25% of the cash grant each month until the debt is paid in full.

-The dispute resolution process is not allowed for fraud.
+The dispute resolution process is not available in instances of fraud.